 Adaptil's Charlotte Carr is a clinical animal behaviourist.
-She likes to figure out why animals do what they do.
-She knows that when we take training our dogs into our own hands we are prone to worry "Am I doing it right?"
+She likes to figure out why animals do what they do and she knows that when we take training our dogs into our own hands, we are prone to worry "Am I doing it right?"
 Charlotte assures us that we are.
 She says that when it comes to training your dog at home, anyone can do it.

 Watch: Charlotte training Monty at home

 Training your dog can sometimes be challenging, and following the experiences and training ideas of others can often prove hard.
 Every dog is an individual so one-size-fits-all doesn’t apply.
 Sometimes, what you see others doing looks easy, especially if they're an experienced trainer, but in reality, it’s harder than it looks.
 Also, the same approach may not work for your dog.

 Don’t be disheartened if your training doesn't go according to plan.
 You can be on track and feeling great when suddenly you hit a setback and your progress slows down.
 For example, my dog, Monty, listens most of the time, but sometimes he picks and chooses what he wants to focus on.
 Normally it's when there's something more fun to look at or do.

 Charlotte'a 10 Tips For Training Your Dog At Home

 Don’t worry about it, you’re probably doing everything right!
 Setbacks are normal.
 Every day is a learning experience.

 You can train your dog throughout their life.
 They love it!
 Training provides fun ways for them to use their brain and get active, why not reinforce what they already know or learn new things together slowly.
 Check our Training and Behaviour section for loads of tips, advice and video tutorials.

 Think of the positives.
 Learning curves can help you understand your dog even more.

 Tip # 4: